-Yellowstone has been dropping jaws since long before it became the world’s first national park in 1872.
-I include myself among those numbers, on numerous visits over the years, most recently this fall (when I got the lead photo, above, of Lower Yellowstone Falls and the Grand Canyon of the Yellowstone, from Lookout Point).
+Yellowstone has been dropping jaws since even before it became the world’s first national park in 1872.
+I include myself among those numbers, on numerous visits over the years, most recently on a fall trip when I got the lead photo, above, of Lower Yellowstone Falls and the Grand Canyon of the Yellowstone, from Lookout Point.
 For the greatest range of wildlife you’ll find in the Lower 48, one-fourth of all the geysers in the world, many other thermal features, waterfalls—and if you have young children or grandchildren, seeing the wonderment in their expressions—everyone really should get to Yellowstone.

 I recommend seeing Yellowstone in every season—each is special.
-Winter is around the corner, a time when wildlife congregate in the valleys, making them easier to spot (except bears, of course), and the geysers and thermal features take on a completely different appearance.
-If you want to visit next summer, the busiest season, start planning your trip now.
+Winter is a time when wildlife congregate in the valleys, making them easier to spot (except bears, of course), and the geysers and thermal features take on a completely different appearance.
+If you want to visit in summer, the busiest season, start planning your trip now.
 My stories can help you do that (scroll down past the photo gallery to the links).

-View the photo gallery below, then see a menu of all of my stories about Yellowstone at The Big Outside, including one about my favorite season in the park, “Cross-Country Skiing Yellowstone;” these Ask Me posts suggesting an “Ultimate Family Tour of Yellowstone,” the eight best short hikes in Yellowstone, and multi-day wilderness trips in the park; and last but scarcely least, my video of getting stuck in a “bison jam.”
+See a menu of all of my stories about Yellowstone at The Big Outside, including these Ask Me posts suggesting an “Ultimate Family Tour of Yellowstone,” the 10 best short hikes in Yellowstone, and multi-day wilderness trips in the park; one about my favorite season in the park, “Cross-Country Skiing Yellowstone;” and last but scarcely least, my video of getting stuck in a “bison jam.”